HELPFUL INFORMATION

 Bad legal advice does not avoid penalties.

-The case: The taxpayer received wire transfers from his business associate and claimed his attorney had advised him that the transfers were neither taxable nor reportable—so they were not included on the income tax return.
+The taxpayer received wire transfers from his business associate and claimed his attorney had advised him that the transfers were neither taxable nor reportable—so they were not included on the income tax return.
 The IRS assessed taxes on the transfers and penalties for failure to report them.
 The taxpayer eventually conceded the taxes and appealed the penalties.

 Held: For the IRS.
 The taxpayer claimed “reasonable cause” for not reporting the transfers as income, based on the taxpayer’s good faith reliance on advice from a legal professional.